brooondooon/extraextra/README.md

 ---

-## 🎯 The Problem
+## Key Problem

-**News consumption is broken.** Most people want to stay informed, but:
+News consumption is broken.
+Most people want to stay informed, but:

 - Reading dozens of articles takes too much time
-- Notification fatigue from news apps
-- Important context gets lost in headlines
-- Multitasking while reading is impossible
+- You only trust news from certain sources
+- News is riddled with clickbait and popups
+- News podcast episodes release on a cadence and can be low-quality

-**The insight:** People already listen to podcasts while commuting, exercising, and doing chores.
-What if your daily news could be a podcast—personalized, on-demand, and narrated naturally?
+People already listen to podcasts while commuting, exercising, and doing chores.
+What if your daily news could be a podcast—personalized, on-demand, and narrated in a tone you enjoy?

 ---

-## 💡 The Solution
+## The Solution

-ExtraExtra transforms the way you consume news by turning articles from your trusted publishers into AI-generated podcast episodes.
-It's not just text-to-speech—it's intelligent curation, narrative synthesis, and professional narration.

-**Think of it as having a personal news anchor who reads only what you care about.**
+ExtraExtra transforms the way you consume news by synthesizing articles from the sources you trust, providing intelligent curation, detailed analysis, and professional narration.
+Think of it as your personal news anchor, who's constantly digging for the best news for you.

 ---

-## ✨ Key Features
+## Key Features

-### 🤖 **AI-Powered Content Pipeline**
+### **AI-Powered Content Pipeline**
-Our AI doesn't just read articles—it understands them:
-- **Intelligent Summarization**: GPT-4 extracts key insights and context
+- **Intelligent Summarization**: Agent dives deep into each article and extracts key info
-- **Narrative Construction**: Creates natural, conversational podcast scripts
+- **Narrative Construction**: Creates high-quality, conversational podcast scripts
 - **Cross-Article Synthesis**: Connects related stories for deeper understanding
-- **Source Attribution**: Maintains journalistic integrity by citing publishers
+- **Source Attribution**: Maintains journalistic integrity by citing publishers in your Library

-### 🎭 **6 Distinct Voice Personalities**
+### **Distinct Voice Personalities**
-Premium AI voices from Google's Chirp 3 HD—the same technology used by professional podcasters:
+Premium voices from OpenAI's TTS models:
-- **Female**: Doe (authoritative), Ms. Frizzle (energetic), Valley Girl (conversational)
+- **Female**: Doe (Basic), Ms. Frizzle (energetic), Valley Girl (casual)
-- **Male**: John (trustworthy), Mr. Ello Gov'na (sophisticated), City Cowboy (down-to-earth)
+- **Male**: John (Basic), Mr. Ello Gov'na (British, sophisticated), City Cowboy (GenZ slang and cowboy sayings)

 Each voice has unique prosody, pacing, and personality to match your listening preference.

-### 📰 **100+ Premium Publishers**
+### **100+ Premium Publishers**
 Curate from top-tier sources across 7 categories:
 - **World**: NYT, Washington Post, The Guardian, BBC, Reuters, AP
 - **Business**: WSJ, Financial Times, Bloomberg, The Economist, Forbes